Audience Segmentation Guide: Types and Steps

 However, the opposite is also a potential concern.
 If you create audience segments with criteria that is too specific, then only a small percentage of your customers might fit into that group.

 Let your company's customer data guide your audience segmentation.
-For example, if 1% of your customers are men in a rural location and 70% are men in a big city, it is a better use of your time to focus on the 70% who live in cities.
+For example, if 1% of your customers are people in a rural location and 70% are people in a big city, it is a better use of your time to focus on the 70% who live in cities.
 Ideally, you can then find a more useful way to segment your customers who live in rural areas, such as if you notice they are most motivated to make purchases in the spring.

 2. Set and measure goals